DUNE-DAQ/performancetest/README.md

 # Run this only once to generate config files for each run at n=1-24 links, giving it the address to host non-readout apps, and the full path to the cpu pin file
 ./tests/snb_write_gen.sh <test_name> <host_address> <pin_file> <output_path>

-# Copy the record command into your working directory
-cp tests/record-cmd.json $PWD

 # To run the test, give it a run number and ensure all run numbers up to run_number+23 are unused
 ./tests/snb_write_run.sh <run_number>
 ```